-An Operational Sediment Budget for the barrier island- shorelines of south Louisiana between Raccoon Point and Sandy Point has been undertaken to determine net littoral sediment transport rates for use with shoreline restoration planning and design, and for estimating project longevity.
-This is effort is completed and the report is under review.
+An Operational Sediment Budget (OSB) for the barrier islands and shorelines of south Louisiana between Raccoon Point and Sandy Point was developed to determine net littoral sediment transport rates for use with shoreline restoration planning and design, and for estimating project longevity (ACRE 2020b).
 The significance of sediment to the sustainability of coastal Louisiana and developing a sediment budget to promote effective utilization of sediment resources is a critical element for implementation and ultimate success of the State's Coastal Master Plan.
 One of the ways to quantify the volume of sediment necessary to counter the effects of relative sea level rise, to better assess long-term sediment movement trends within a coastal system, and to ensure cost effective and optimal use of sediments during restoration efforts is to quantify the regional sediment budget in and adjacent to proposed restoration areas.
+This also addresses questions associated with rock/breakwater placement regarding impact of these structures upon the local sediment budget (i.e., the immediate barrier island shoreline and adjacent down-drift shorelines).